abbr/BillEase/README.md

 -n|--account_columns_to_copy=<string>
 	Name of custom column in accounts list to copy over to charges list.
 	Multiple columns can be defined by adding this option multiple times.
-The column must have been defined in both accounts and charges lists indentically in terms of type and name.
+The column must have been defined in both accounts and charges lists identically in terms of type and name.
+If a column is also copied from rate or consumption list, the precedence of overriding in descending order is: consumption, rate, account.
 -t|--rate_columns_to_copy=<string>
 	Name of custom column in rates list to copy over to charges list.
 	Multiple columns can be defined by adding this option multiple times.
-The column must have been defined in both rates and charges lists indentically in terms of type and name.
+The column must have been defined in both rates and charges lists identically in terms of type and name.
+If a column is also copied from account or consumption list, the precedence of overriding in descending order is: consumption, rate, account.
 -s|--consumption_columns_to_copy=<string>
     Name of custom column in consumptions list to copy over to charges list.
 	Multiple columns can be defined by adding this option multiple times.
-The column must have been defined in both consumptions and charges lists indentically in terms of type and name.
+The column must have been defined in both consumptions and charges lists identically in terms of type and name.
+If a column is also copied from account or rate list, the precedence of overriding in descending order is: consumption, rate, account.

 Examples: